“Mycotecture”, “the idea that mushroom tissue grows into structural forms through biological system engineering.” Philip Ross

 Humans copying nature

 Our own attempts to copy nature’s structure-building capacity has left us with products that are far inferior to nature’s originals—pleather (plastic leather) versus leather, particleboard versus wood and synthetic textiles, to name a few.
-Without nature’s capacity for micro-assembly, the best properties of natural materials are lost.
+Without nature’s capacity for micro-assembly, we loose the best properties of natural materials are.

 Working much like single-celled yeast, mycelium takes in small molecules of food—typically sugar but often from sources such as wood or plant waste—by excreting enzymes that break these materials down into digestible morsels.
 As the mycelium grows it assembles a dense network of long, microscopic fibers that grow through the substrate like a superhighway system.

 Once the mycelium has fully built its network, it moves on to its next stage: building a mushroom.
 This is where humans can intervene.
-Rather than letting a mushroom pop up out of the substrate, the mycelium can be coaxed to build predictable structures by controlling temperature, CO2, humidity and airflow to influence the growth of tissue. *This is a rapid process: the accumulation of fibers becomes a visible speck after a few hours, a visible sheet after a day or two, and an 18-by-2-by-12-inch (45.72-by-5.08-by-30.48-centimeter) sheet weighing a couple of pounds (~1 Kilogram) within the course of a week.
+Rather than letting a mushroom pop up out of the substrate, the mycelium builds predictable structures by controlling temperature, CO2, humidity and airflow to influence the growth of tissue. *This is a rapid process: the accumulation of fibers becomes a visible speck after a few hours, a visible sheet after a day or two, and an 18-by-2-by-12-inch (45.72-by-5.08-by-30.48-centimeter) sheet weighing a couple of pounds (~1 Kilogram) within the course of a week.

 In Ms. Tonevitskaya’s post linked above, she includes some very helpful illustrations that visualize her feeling that: “The possibilities are endless.
 Mycelium based materials could be very hard, soft, porous, weightless, could look like leather, plastic or paper, could have any texture, patterns and colors, could demonstrate high-temperature performance, corrosion resistance or conductivity, covering the requirements of a number of potential applications in architecture, design and fashion”.